 According to Assistant Waste Reduction and Environmental Management Minister Trevor Evans, government accreditation demonstrates an industry’s commitment to sustainability, and gives the public confidence that industry is working to reduce any negative impact of their products.

 “In the near future, consumers will be able to look out for the Federal Government tick of approval for accredited product stewardship schemes on packaging and products,” he said.

-Lina Goodman, TSA CEO, welcomed the announcement by Evans and Environment Minister Sussan Ley, saying it would provide confidence to consumers and industry that the Scheme’s positive environmental and human health outcomes had been independently verified.
+Lina Goodman, TSA CEO, welcomed the announcement by Evans, saying it would provide confidence to consumers and industry that the Scheme’s positive environmental and human health outcomes had been independently verified.

-TSA has been a voluntary scheme since its inception in 2013, however, Goodman explains that a voluntary scheme can only go so far.
+TSA has been a voluntary scheme since its inception in 2013, however, Goodman explains that a voluntary product stewardship scheme can only go so far.

-“There has been no hiding the fact that TSA have been canvassing for regulatory support for a long time.
-TSA believes that only through regulation can the organisation make a real impact.
-This Government accreditation arrangement gives TSA a chance to kick this process off,” Goodman says.
+“There has been no hiding the fact that TSA has been canvassing for regulatory support for a long time,” Goodman says.

 The accreditation was further bolstered by significant funding to increase resource recovery associated with the off-the-road sector and expanding the National Tyre Product Stewardship Scheme to include conveyor belts.

 “It is an important funding opportunity as limited work has been done in this sector with only approximately two per cent of mining tyres being put to productive outcomes,” Goodman says.

 An estimated 98 per cent of mining tyres disposed in Australia are either buried on site, landfilled or stockpiled.